 - Special offers

-Around 40% of patients don’t have dental insurance.
-So whatever you can do to make the payment process flexible can help your dental case acceptance rate overall.
+Around 50% of patients don’t have dental insurance.
+Whatever you can do to make the payment process flexible can help your case acceptance rate.

-No matter what steps you take to improve patient acceptance rate, you can’t win them all.
-There will always be that patient that got away.
-But don’t think of it as a loss.
-Think of it as a learning opportunity.
+Regardless of which steps you take to improve your patient acceptance rate, you can’t win them all.
+There will always be patients who refuse treatment -- but each one is a learning opportunity.

-Any experienced dental practitioner can tell you that increasing your patient acceptance rate is a key to success in the business.
-You should:
+Any experienced dental practitioner can tell you that increasing your patient acceptance rate is a key to success.
+You can improve your case acceptance rate if you:

 - Optimize your treatment presentation

 - Use the latest technology to help people visualize the benefits of proper dental care